Thomas Garnet: Captured in the Channel

 They were lucky in finding as a travelling companion a Jesuit Father William Baldwin, who was going to Spain in disguise under the alias Ottavio Fuscinelli, but misfortunes soon began.
 After severe weather in the English Channel, they found themselves obliged to run for shelter to The Downs, where their vessel was searched by men from some of Queen Elizabeth's ships, and they were discovered hiding in the hold.
 They were immediately made prisoners and treated very roughly.
-They were sent round the Nore up to London, and were examined by Charles, second Lord Howard of Effingham, the Lord Admiral.
+They were sent round the Nore up to London, and were examined by Charles, second Lord Howard of Effingham, the Lord High Admiral.

 Father Baldwin's test

 After this Baldwin was sent to Bridewell prison, where one of those incidents occurred that were so representative of the treacherousness of the Elizabethan age.
 He met a confessor named James Atkinson who, under torture, had divulged names.
 He was riven by remorse and terror that he would be tortured again, this time to death and would die unabsolved for his betrayals.

 This placed Baldwin in a real quandary.
 Was Atkinson a spy?
 In appealing for a priest to hear his confession was he angling to trick Baldwin into revealing himself as a priest?
 In the end he heard Atkinson's confession, whose joy at absolution was luminous.
 Later, Atkinson would suffer further tortures from which he died.